In this article:

 I'm not making up these scenarios.
 Every single one of them is true and represents my actual credit scores.
 Yes, that's scores, plural.
 The truth is, we all have dozens of credit scores, and there are many ways to get them—from educational websites, financial institutions and credit reporting bureaus like Experian.

-But is any one score better or more important than the others?
+The reason we have so many different credit scores is that not all scores measure the same things in the same way.
+But is anyone score better or more important than the others?
 Is there one "right" credit score?

 The key is not to get hung up on any one credit score.
 Instead, it's more important to look at the range your credit score falls in, the variety of scores out there, and the principles used to create them.
 Credit scores are derived from complex mathematical formulas that look at the information in your credit reports and generate a number designed to communicate the likelihood that you're going to pay your bills on time.

 Different credit scoring models weigh this information slightly differently, which is why we each have so many scores.
 The existence of multiple credit scores allows lenders to develop scores to address specific needs, such as consumers who don't have a deep credit history.
 We'll explain more about how credit scores work a little bit later in the article.

 For this story, I checked nine different places for my credit score, which I was able to pull either for free or a small fee.

 The result?
 Twelve different scores (two services offered me multiple scores based on information from different credit bureaus).
 There were only two numbers that appeared more than once; the rest of the scores were all unique.
 Right now, if you asked me what my credit score is, I could truthfully tell you it's 777.
 I could also say 745.
 Both numbers are correct.

 A credit score is a three-digit number that's calculated by applying a mathematical algorithm to the information in one of your three credit reports, which are generally updated each month.